-- Take all necessary measures to ensure that children are not detained, regardless of whether they are separated or accompanied by their families. - Improve age assessment practices by implementing a timely procedure and ensure that age assessments are undertaken only in cases of serious doubt. - Establish a best interest determination procedure to operationalize Article 3 of the CRC and ensure the child's best interests are given primary consideration throughout the asylum/immigration process.
+- Take all necessary measures to ensure that children are not detained, regardless of whether they are separated or accompanied by their families. - Improve age assessment practices by ensuring the capacity is sufficient to implement a • timely procedure and ensure that age assessments are undertaken only in cases of serious doubt. - Establish a formal best interest determination procedure to operationalize Article 3 of the CRC and ensure the child's best interests are given primary consideration throughout the asylum/immigration process.